-International 3,540,000 shares of Common Stock, and has granted tr International Managers a 30-day option to purchase up to an additional 885,000 shares of Common Stock, on the same terms and conditions as set forth above solely to cover overallotments, if any.
-If such options are exercised in full, the total Price to Public, Underwriting Discount and Proceeds to Company will be \$ , \$ and \$ , respectively.
+- (2) Before deducting estimated expenses of \$ payable by the Company. - (3) The Company has granted the U.S. Underwriters a 30-day option to purchase up to an additional 3,768,000 shares of Common Stock, and has granted the International Managers a 30-day option to purchase up to an additional 942,000 shares of Common Stock, on the same terms and conditions as set forth above solely to cover overallotments, if any.
+If such options are exercised in full, the total Price to Public, Underwriting Discount and Proceeds to Company will be \$, \$ and \$, respectively.
 See "Underwriting."